 1. The Temple of Isis:

 The Temple of Isis is considered the main temple on the island.
-It was discovered in 1871 while constructing the railway line and it was found in good condition as the temple still stands tall with its four walls and its roof with granite panels.
+It was discovered in 1871 while constructing the railway line and it was found in good condition as the temple still stands tall with its four walls and roof with granite panels.
 The length of the temple is 19 meters, its width 15 meters, and the ceiling height is 7 meters.
-It is a quarter of the island’s area and it was built by King Ptolemy III in the place of another smaller temple that was also dedicated to Isis and to the soldiers assigned to protect the southern borders of Egypt.
+It is a quarter of the island’s area, and King Ptolemy III built it in the place of another smaller temple dedicated to Isis and the soldiers assigned to protect the southern borders of Egypt.
 Many Ptolemaic kings contributed to building the temple.

-Inside is a hall that includes 3 rooms and in the eastern wall of the middle room is the Holy of Holies and inscriptions of offerings to the gods, and the temple has a main door topped by an ornament and a winged sun disk, and a side door to enter and exit Al-Kaana, and around it are mud-brick buildings used as barracks for Roman soldiers which shows that the temple has been continually used over the centuries.
+Inside is a hall that includes three rooms.
+In the eastern wall of the middle room are the Holy of Holies and inscriptions of offerings to the gods.
+The temple has a main door topped by an ornament a winged sun disk and a side door to enter and exit Al-Kaana.
+Around it are mud-brick buildings used as barracks for Roman soldiers, which shows that the temple has been continually used over the centuries.

 2. The Temple’s Entrance:

-This is the place where you start your journey through the temple, where you will be led into the main area and you will see two towers and a central doorway which is 18 meters high that is decorated with reliefs by Nectanebo.
-Then, you can enter a tower located to the west of the entrance with inscriptions by King Philometor and that will lead you to the Birth House.
+This is where you start your journey through the temple, where you will be led into the main area, and you will see two towers and a central doorway, which is 18 meters high and is decorated with reliefs by Nectanebo.
+Then, you can enter a tower located west of the entrance with inscriptions by King Philometor, which will lead you to the Birth House.
 You will also see two granite obelisks erected by Euergetes II and two granite lions in front of the pylon.
 There is a gateway that has reliefs by Ptolemy II and Emperor Tiberius.
-On the east tower, you will be able to see a huge relief depicting Ptolemy XII grabbing his enemies by the hair and raising his club to smite them, with Isis, Horus, and Hathor.
+On the east tower, you can see a considerable relief depicting Ptolemy XII grabbing his enemies by the hair and raising his club to smite them with Isis, Horus, and Hathor.

 3. Inside the Temple:

-The inner entryway section leads to the inner sanctum of the temple with a doorway of 32 meters wide and 12 meters high and the reliefs on the central doorway are by King Euergetes II.
-There was a small church built in front of the doorway and you will see faded early Christian paintings and in the lower part of the doorway, you can see a relief of a person dedicating the slaughtered sacrificial animals to Horus and Hathor.
-Also, another inscription that you will see on the walls is that of the king presenting a garland to Horus and Nephthys and also inscriptions of offerings of incense to Osiris, Isis, and Horus.
+The inner entryway section leads to the temple’s inner sanctum with a doorway 32 meters wide and 12 meters high, and the reliefs on the central doorway are by King Euergetes II.
+A small church was built in front of the doorway, and you will see faded early Christian paintings in the lower part of the doorway; you can see a relief of a person dedicating the slaughtered sacrificial animals to Horus and Hathor.
+Also, another inscription that you will see on the walls is that of the king presenting a garland to Horus and Nephthys and inscriptions of incense offerings to Osiris, Isis, and Horus.

 4. The Courtyard of the Temple:

-When you are in the courtyard, you will see on both sides structures fronted by colonnades.
-There is also a small building to the east which contains rooms for the priests.
-On the west side of the courtyard, there is the Birth House, which was dedicated to Isis in honor of the birth of her son Horus and the Birth House is surrounded by colonnades and inside, you will see inscriptions that describe scenes from the childhood of Horus.
+When you are in the courtyard, you will see structures fronted by colonnades on both sides.
+There is also a small building to the east with rooms for the priests.
+On the west side of the courtyard, there is the Birth House, which was dedicated to Isis in honour of the birth of her son Horus. the Birth House is surrounded by colonnades, inside, you will see inscriptions that describe scenes from the childhood of Horus.
 Most of the inscriptions on the walls and columns are made by Euergetes II, Neos Dionysos, Augustus, and Tiberius.
 Also, you will find a French inscription that memorializes Napoleon’s campaign and the pursuit of the Mamluks by General Desaix in 1799.

 5. The Passageway to the Inner Part of the Temple: